 “Ah, fuck!
 C’mon!
 Typical monkeying around.”
 Leo slung his backpack over his shoulders and started toward the monastery.
 “You can pay me back later.”

 “I’ll have to apologize to Lilly.”
 Jay picked up his sugar-powdered pastries and walked the path.
 The monastery was close enough to count candles in its windows.
-“I hope we’re let into the monastery.”
+“I hope the monks let us in.”

 Leo scanned the island all the way to the cloudy peak.
 “Did you seriously come all this way to meet some bums in a nursing home?”

 “What are you here for,” Jay asked, knowing the answer.

 “I’m really here to fuck with monks,” said Jay.
 Leo scoffed.
 “You should join me, if you want centipede.
 Only Virgil Blue can properly prepare it.”
 Leo sniggered and smiled just to show teeth.
 “I’ve heard improperly prepared, the high is like being sliced by searing knives.”

 “You said you weren’t religious.”

 “I’ve smoked centipede properly prepared,” said Jay, “and it’s not an experience I’d really recommend.
 Stick to crickets.”

 “I’m not just smoking, I’m selling!
 Skip the monks and get centipedes with me!
 The thick ones go for a thousand bucks a pop!”

 The pair approached the monastery door.
 The white walls were tiled with thousands of sand-dollars.
 “Did you really drag your family here to source centipedes to hock back home?”

 “Of course!
 My dad’s rich,” Leo said as if it explained anything.
 “Gotta show my step-kid the ropes of running a business.”

 “Don’t tell me how to do my job!”